balqui/prefscript/README.md

 The current version installs a stand-alone interpreter.
 See [doc.md](https://github.com/balqui/prefscript/blob/main/docs/doc.md).

-*The following applies to the previous version 1.2*:
+*The following applied to the previous version 1.2*:
 Scripts were maintained in objects of the class PReFScript, that could be imported into your own Python program.
 Thus, you had available two main ways of programming in PReFScript.
-All this does not apply anymore to version 2.0.
+All this does not apply anymore to version 2.0.1.